dwave_networkx.chimera_sublattice_mappings#

 Yields mappings from a Chimera graph into a larger Chimera graph.

-Note that we do not produce mappings between Chimera graphs of different tile parameters, and the mappings produced are not exhaustive.
+Note that this function does not produce mappings between Chimera graphs of different tile parameters, and the mappings produced are not exhaustive.
 The mappings take the form

 (y, x, u, k) -> (y + y_offset, x + x_offset, u, k)

 preserving the orientation and tile index of nodes.
-We use the notation of Chimera coordinates above, but either or both of the target graph may have integer or coordinate labels.
+Although the notation of Chimera coordinates is used, either or both of the target graphs may have integer or coordinate labels.

 Parameters:

-• target (NetworkX Graph) – The Chimera graph that nodes are input from
+• target (NetworkX Graph) – The Chimera graph that nodes are output to.

-• offset_list (iterable (tuple), optional (default None)) – An iterable of offsets.
-This can be used to reconstruct a set of mappings, as the offset used to generate a single mapping is stored in the offset attribute of that mapping.
+• offset_list (iterable (tuple), optional (default None)) – An iterable of offsets that can be used to reconstruct a set of mappings since the offset used to generate a single mapping is stored in the offset attribute of that mapping.

 Yields:

-mapping (function) – A function from nodes of the source graph, to nodes of the target graph.
-The offset used to generate this mapping is stored in mapping.offset – these can be collected and passed into offset_list in a later session.
+mapping (function) – A function from the nodes of the source graph to the nodes of the target graph.
+The offset used to generate this mapping is stored in mapping.offset, which can be collected and passed into offset_list in a later session.